bitcoin/bips/bip-update-process.md

 and matters concerning only a single project usually do not require standardization and should instead be brought up directly to the relevant project.

 The authors should first research whether an idea has been considered before.
-Ideas in bitcoin are often rediscovered, and prior related discussions may inform the authors of the issues that may arise in its progression.
+Ideas in Bitcoin are often rediscovered, and prior related discussions may inform the authors of the issues that may arise in its progression.
 After some investigation, the novelty of an idea can be tested by posting about it to the [Bitcoin Development Mailing List](https://groups.google.com/g/bitcoindev).
 Prior correspondence can be found in the [mailing list